-The 353,779 shares of common stock offered by this prospectus are issuable by us to Wachovia Bank, National Association upon its exercise in full of a common stock purchase warrant.
-The warrant is exercisable in full or in part at any time through January 31, 2005 at an exercise price of \$14.89 per share.
-The exercise price and the number of shares issuable upon exercise of the warrant are subject to adjustment upon the occurrence of specified events affecting our common stock, including a stock split, stock dividend, reverse stock split, recapitalization, reorganization or reclassification.
-We issued the warrant to First Union National Bank, Wachovia Bank's predecessor, in November 2001 in connection with amendments to our senior secured credit facility with First Union, which was the lender under that facility since 1998.
-In June 2002, we refinanced our borrowings under our facility with First Union, which was then terminated.
+The selling stockholder is Wachovia Bank, National Association.
+The 353,779 shares of common stock offered by this prospectus are issuable by us to Wachovia Bank upon its exercise in full of a common stock purchase warrant.
+The warrant is exercisable in full or in part at any time at an exercise price of \$14.89 per share.
+We issued the warrant to First Union National Bank, Wachovia Bank's predecessor, in November 2001 in connection with amendments to our senior secured credit facility with First Union, which we terminated in June 2002.

 We have registered under the Securities Act the 353,779 shares of common stock offered by this prospectus in accordance with registration rights we granted in connection with our issuance of the warrant.
-See "Plan of Distribution" for information about these registration rights.
-Although the table above shows the number of our shares the selling stockholder would own after the offering if it exercises the warrant in full and sells all of the shares it receives upon exercise of the warrant, our registration of the shares does not necessarily mean that the selling stockholder will exercise the warrant in full or in part or sell all or any of the shares.
+Our registration of the shares does not necessarily mean that the selling stockholder will exercise the warrant in full or in part or sell all or any of the shares.
+As of November 19, 2002, Wachovia Bank, National Association may be deemed to be the beneficial owner of 4,238 shares of our common stock in addition to the shares issuable upon exercise of the warrant.